-- Understanding Diversity: Students will be able to understand diversity and the importance of being different. - Developing Empathy: Students will explore empathy. - Exploring Discrimination: Students will explore discrimination and its impact. - Practise Inclusion: Students will be able to develop and practise practical inclusive behaviours. - Practise Advocacy: Students will understand and practise that actions that can make a difference.
+- Understanding Diversity: Students will be equipped with the tools to understand diversity and embrace difference. - Developing Empathy: Students will explore empathy. - Exploring Discrimination: Students will explore discrimination and its impact. - Practise Inclusion: Students will develop and put into practise practical inclusive behaviours. - Practise Advocacy: Students will understand and practise that actions that can make a difference.